 We take a proactive approach to the work we wish to support and so the vast majority of unsolicited proposals we receive are unsuccessful.
 We are however willing to consider exceptional proposals which fit closely with our specific aims and focus areas.

 This website gives a good indication of the type of education programmes and areas of work we are interested in.
-In particular, please note that we are not seeking to support initiatives in the Early Years or Primary sectors, focusing instead on the Secondary and Further Education sectors.
+In particular, please note that we are not seeking to support initiatives in the Early Years or Primary sectors, mainly focusing instead on the Secondary and Further Education sectors.
 Please also note that we do not give direct support to individuals, educational tuition fees, scholarships, or expeditions.

 A key priority for us is our work seeking to improve the supply and status of technicians and those in the UK workforce with STEM skills at Levels 3, 4 and 5 - and proposals focused on this aim are much more likely to receive support.
 We are, for example, willing to consider proposals for research which informs our understanding of the supply of and demand for technicians, or projects which showcase the work of technicians in particular sectors.